weynandk/info_threefold/src/definitions_concepts/threefold_user.md

 ## ThreeFold Capacity User

-Individual or business reserving Capacity on the ThreeFold Network by using ThreeFold tokens.
+Individual or business reserving Capacity on the ThreeFold Grid by using ThreeFold tokens.